WisconsinRobotics/WRoverPlayground/src/wrover_status_light/ServiceIntro.md

 ros::NodeHandle nh;
 ros::ServiceServer service = nh.advertiseService("example_service", &ExampleServiceServer::callback, &exampleService);
 ```
 The code sets up the service server using a `NodeHandle` instance.
 NodeHandles provide functions for creating, managing, and interacting using ROS nodes.
-Here the `NodeHandle` creates a new server with `example_service` as the server name, `ExmapleServiceServer::callback` as the handler function for service calls, and `exmapleService` defines teh service type.
+Here the `NodeHandle` creates a new server with `example_service` as the server name, `ExampleServiceServer::callback` as the handler function for service calls, and `exampleService` defines the service type.

 ## Writing a Client Node
 ### Python